-While there are many beautiful areas in Granby, many, many visitors come here for the Lakes.
+While there are many beautiful areas in Granby, most visitors come here for the Lakes.
 Granby Reservoir is popular for boating and fishing, as is Shadow Mountain Lake and Grand Lake nearby.
-Click here for the fishing report.

 Rocky Mountain National Park was established by Enos Mills and on January 26, 1915 was proclaimed the tenth national park by President Woodrow Wilson.